A new cloud-based enterprise document management system will help the UW manage its paperless future.

 Barbara Benson picks up a large brown box filled with paper documents and vanishes down a long hallway lined with shelves rising almost 30 feet high — stacked full of identical boxes.

-When that last box comes in on at the end of February, it will mark an inevitable end to the way the UW has managed millions of records for decades.
+When that last box comes in at the end of February, it will mark an inevitable end to the way the UW has managed millions of records for decades.
 Research and grant contract records, personnel and payroll records, student and curriculum records, general office records, library and publication records and financial records fill these boxes.
 Some of these records are kept for up to 75 years in a massive building that was once part of former Naval Station Puget Sound at Sand Point, now a sprawling park along the shores of Lake Washington.

-Her department’s Fetch the Future – Rethink the Ink initiative already underway is accelerating the University’s necessary move to electronic record keeping.
+Her program’s Fetch the Future – Rethink the Ink initiative already underway is accelerating the University’s necessary move to electronic record keeping.
 And Benson is confident the University has the proper technology to make it happen, including a recently purchased cloud-based document management system that’s being deployed by UW Information Technology (UW-IT) in early 2022.